How Much Will SAP S/4HANA Implementation Really Cost You?

 • User acceptance testing (UAT).

-Organisations that hurry this step tend to waste a lot of money dealing with after-launch problems.
+Organizations that hurry this step tend to waste a lot of money dealing with after-launch problems.

 Step 6: Training and Change Management